gauri-dale/learning-web-development/forms/notes.md

 - `action` attribute determines what location the form is sent to after submitting. \

--`method` attribute species whether this is a GET request or a POST request. \
+- `method` attribute species whether this is a GET request or a POST request. \
-POST is used for **confidential information** i.e. username and password.
+POST is used for **confidential information** i.e. username and password.\
 GET is used for **insensitive data**

 # Elements in a Form

 -`<input>` (self-closing) is used to create a TEXT BOX by default unless specified (such as passwords, emails, phone no.). \

     - `id` attribute specifies a unique identifier for an HTML element within a document.
 Same value as the for attribute. \

     - `required` attribute means that the text box cannot be NULL or blank. \